-In recognition of Sexual Violence and Domestic Violence Awareness months, April and October, UConn hosted several impactful, week-long programs.

-The Women's Center's annual Take Back the Night event, in April, raised awareness about gender-based violence affecting members of the UConn community and provided support for survivor empowerment and healing.
-In October, the Women's Center and the Violence Against Women Prevention Program hosted The Clothesline Project, a traveling visual display of t-shirts made by survivors and secondary survivors of sexual assault and/or relationship violence.
+In recognition of Sexual Violence Awareness month in April, the Women's Center hosted Take Back the Night, in April.
+The event raised awareness about gender-based violence affecting members of the UConn community and provided support for survivor empowerment and healing.

 The Women's Center and the Center for Fraternity and Sorority Development continued to sponsor Greeks Against Sexual Assault (GASA).
 GASA participants are Greek-affiliated students that meet to examine gender role and gender role socialization, rape culture and in particular the relation to Greek Life and to practice bystander intervention skills.
-In addition, the GASA facilitators provide presentations on sexual assault and power and control in relationships to Greek chapters upon request.
-In addition, The Men's Project, sponsored by the Women's Center and the Asian American Cultural Center, trains men who will then positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.
+The GASA facilitators provide presentations on sexual assault and power and control in relationships to Greek chapters upon request.
+In addition, the Women's Center continued to partner with the Asian American Cultural Center to support the Men's Project.
+The goal of the Men's Project is to train students who identify as men to positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.